Ouranosinc/ESPO-R/README.md

 For the same reason, `project.json` is not created anywhere in the scripts.
 It should be created after running `biasadjust.py` with `xscen.ProjectCatalog.create('project.json')` and filled with the scenarios through an appropriate call to `xscen.parse_directory`.

 ## ESPO-R5 v1.0
 ESPO-R5 v1.0 is an analysis-ready climate projection ensemble based on simulations from different regional climate models (RCM).
 The full list of simulations that compose the ensemble is shown in the table below.
-It is mainly based on [CORDEX-NA](https://na-cordex.org/) simulations, with additional runs made by Ouranos with the Canadian Regional Climate Model (CRCM5) developed at UQAM.
+It is mainly based on [CORDEX-NA](https://na-cordex.org/) simulations (Mearns et al., 2017), with additional runs made by Ouranos with the Canadian Regional Climate Model (CRCM5) developed at UQAM.
 The simulation ensemble covers the period 1951-2100 at the daily frequency.
 It includes the variables `tasmin`, `tasmax` and `pr`.
 There are 10 members following the RCP 4.5 emission scenario and 19 following the RCP 8.5.
 Simulations are bias-adjusted using the ERA5-Land reference dataset.
 CORDEX and MRCC5 data was first resampled to a daily timestep before entering the ESPO-R5 workflow.

 | **Driving: institution** | **Driving : model** | **Driving : member id** | **Institution** | **Model** | **Experiment id** | **Initial Resolution** | **CORDEX** | **Calendar converted** |